gigahedron-book/fractionalCalculus/README.md

 We need methods to evaluate complex integrals, solve fractional extensions of ordinary or partial differential equations, manage intricate algebraic expressions, and importantly, generate graphical representations of derived results.

-Our primary goal is to raise awareness among scientists about the critical importance of sustainability and the responsible use of resources and energy.
-In scientific research and technology, we have become too accustomed to wasting hardware and resources.
-There is still much progress to be made in promoting practices like reusing components rather than prematurely discarding them.

 The examples we provide share a common goal: to prove that, instead of relying on simple library calls, minimal intelligence and creativity can lead to smart solutions for problems – not only within the framework of fractional calculus, but also for broader application areas – while carefully conserving resources.

 With that in mind, we hope you enjoy exploring the numerical challenges in fractional calculus.